VinlaRose/mcr-6/README.md

 ## Features (developed so far)

- Markup : - [x] A landing page with all their products didplayed.
+- [x] A landing page with all their products didplayed.
           - [x] A cart for ordered products.
           - [ ] Login page.
           - [ ] Billing page.